gbezyuk/logux-sync/README.md

 # Logux Sync

 Tool to synchronize events between [Logux logs].
-It could synchronize logs on different machines through network, or it could do it on one machine.
+It could synchronize logs on different machines through network, or on same machine.

-It does authentication, events filtering, time fixing, connection diagnostics.
+Also it does authentication, events filtering, time fixing, connection diagnostics.

-Synchronization protocol: [`protocol.md`].
+Synchronization protocol specification: [`protocol.md`].

 ```js
 import { Client } from 'logux-sync'